 Faculty-led Program on the Mediterranean: Malta

-Participants in this program will examine the idea and the act of martyrdom, which lies at the heart of the world’s great religions.
-We will do this in Malta, an island nation in the middle of the Mediterranean Sea which geographically and culturally spans the crossroads of Christian and Muslim civilizations.
-Malta provides a landscape dotted with martyries.
-Here the martyr’s sacrifice is celebrated and memorialized year round.
+Participants in this program will come face to face with the remnants of Malta’s fascination with pirates as we explore the hidden coves and caves in which they hid in days long past.
+We will also examine the idea and the act of martyrdom, which lies at the heart of the world’s great religions.
+Malta is an island nation in the middle of the Mediterranean Sea which geographically and culturally spans the crossroads of Christian and Muslim civilizations.
+Malta provides a landscape dotted with martyries and hidden gems that will certainly shiver your timbers.
+While pirates are a thing of the past Malta’s commitment to the martyr’s sacrifice is celebrated and memorialized year round.
 This study will allow students an insight into understanding other cultures while experiencing Maltese culture firsthand.

 Dates & Deadlines